 Ann Ravel has dedicated her life to public service and to the fight for justice and equality.
 A distinguished attorney who never backs down, Ann will take on special interests and fight for the residents of State Senate District 15 and for families across the state.
 A leader shaped during the Civil Rights era, Ann’s commitment to public service and fighting for justice at every turn was cemented at an early age.

-Ann was raised in Chile by her Latin American mother and her American father, and ultimately, the family settled in San Jose.
-During her high school years, Ann worked in the Salinas Valley picking fruit and at a fruit orchard cannery in San Jose, where she saw firsthand the issues of racial inequality and gender wage disparity.
+Ann was raised in Chile by her Brazilian mother and her American father, and they came to San José when she was eleven years old.
+While attending Willow Glen High School, Ann worked in the Salinas Valley picking fruit and on an apricot assembly line at a fruit cannery in San José, where she saw firsthand the issues of racial inequality and gender wage disparity.

 She graduated from UC Berkeley at the height of its activism, and later, she worked her way through law school at UC Hastings by waiting tables.
 Ann organized her fellow waitresses to unionize, and everyone involved was fired.
 She filed a complaint with National Labor Relations Board, and further fueled her commitment to fairness and workers’ rights.

 A tireless advocate for women and marginalized communities, Ann was the second chair in the pioneering affirmative action case for women in the workplace (Johnson v.
 Transportation Agency) – the only U.S. Supreme Court case on this issue.

 Ann served as the Santa Clara County Counsel for eleven years.
 During her time as the county’s top attorney, Ann took on Big Tobacco; protected consumers and children from lead paint companies; challenged Prop 8 in court to defend marriage equality; created the Educational Rights Project to support at-risk foster youth; and created the first-in-the-country program that held Big Banks accountable and protected seniors from financial abuse.